Iyyanki Venkata Ramanayya: Accomplishments

-He helped establishment of Raja Rammohan Library in 1911 in Vijayawada.
-He started All India Citizens' Library Association in 1919.

 Other works

 Ramanayya organised hundreds of meetings and conferences at the national and state levels.
 People such as Rabindranath Tagore, P C Roy, and Chittaranjan Das were reception committee chairmen or presidents of different All India Public Library Conferences organised by him in various parts of India.
 He was the first secretary of the Andhra Pradesh Library Association along with N. Krishna Rad in 1914, as well as the All India Public Library Association which started in 1919.